 Name of school/setting

 Name

-Type of training receive d
+Type of training received d

 Date of training complet ed

 Training provided by

 Profession and title

-I confirm that [name of a to carry out any necessar staff].
+I confirm that [name of n has received the training recommend that the train detailed above a and is competent to ca arry out any necessary treatment.
+I taff].

 Trainer's signature

 Date

-I confirm that I have rec eived the training detailed above.
+I confirm that I have reco eived the training g detailed above.

 Staff signature

 Date

 Suggested review date